ebelmont/ANSS_data/README.md

 # Data related to the Adams-Novikov spectral sequence at p=3

-The `data/` folder of this repository contains the output of Guozhen Wang's `MinimalResolution` program, as modified by me to run at p = 3.
-The program computes the algebraic Novikov spectral sequence converging to the E<sub>2</sub> page of the Adams-Novikov spectral sequence for the sphere through internal degree 185, including multiplicative information.
+This repository contains miscellaneous documentation, charts, and data related to Guozhen Wang's `MinimalResolution` program, as modified by me to run at p =
+3. The program computes the algebraic Novikov spectral sequence converging to the E<sub>2</sub> page of the Adams-Novikov spectral sequence for the sphere through internal degree 185, including multiplicative information.

+<b>Key for reading the chart `anss_E2_158.pdf`:</b> This depicts the `E_2` page
+of the Adams-Novikov spectral sequence for the sphere at p=3.
+Blue dots denote β<sub>1</sub>-divisible classes, brown lines denote α<sub>1</sub> multiplication, dashed gray lines denote <α<sub>1</sub>, α<sub>1</sub>, -> brackets, and concentric circles indicate 3-divisibility.

+<b>Data files:</b>
-Specifically, this data came from running the code [here](https://github.com/ebelmont/MinimalResolution) as follows:
+The files in `data/` came from running the code [here](https://github.com/ebelmont/MinimalResolution) as follows:

 ```